xiaoxianyu-office/mm/skills/mechanics/damage.md

 targets of the mob appear as if they were frozen by using particles (On a repeating interval to create a sort of lingering frost effect as well) and inflicting Slowness level 7 (which is -105% movement speed.) slowing the mob to a halt.
-Additionally the mechanic inflicts 120 damage (60 hearts) to players within 6 blocks.
+Additionally, the mechanic inflicts 120 damage (60 hearts) to players within 6 blocks.

 ### Examples(Requires Premium)